Renovating for the future

 In 2015, Candiac Library began converting its collection to RFID.
 They took their time with the project, using the opportunity to cull their 75,000 item collection of outdated or worn materials.

 Candiac began offering the selfCheck service in its newly renovated library in August of 2017.
-Patron adoption of the service has been swift and enthusiastic.
+User adoption of the service has been swift and enthusiastic.
 Just two months after installation, 80% of loans are now handled via selfCheck.

 “We have staff positioned nearby to help with the selfChecks, but the system is so intuitive the staff is rarely needed.
 Our patrons appreciate not having to wait in line, and children in particular love to check out their own materials,” says Lemieux.

 To complete the renovation of the central library space, Candiac commissioned custom mobile furniture.
-The new book displays are mounted on wheels and can be easily moved to make room for special events such as conferences, storytimes, training and eventually new programmes like videogaming.
+The new book displays are mounted on wheels and can be easily moved to make room for special events such as conferences, storytimes, training and eventually new programs like videogaming.

 flex AMH™: a sorter worth watching

 In addition to renovating the circulation desk area to accommodate the new selfCheck kiosks, the library also installed a flex AMH sorter to handle all of the library’s returns.
 The flex AMH is located in a room adjacent to the hallway the library shares with the recreation department.
-A large window allows patrons to watch their returns move down the conveyor belt and be automatically sorted into one of three bins.
+A large window allows users to watch their returns move down the conveyor belt and be automatically sorted into one of three bins.

 “The sorter is visible to everyone from both the inside and the outside of the library.
 It’s a very transparent process, and we’ve received a lot of comments about how cool it is to watch it work,” says Lemieux.